Lam2026/Assignment/README.md

 settings.samplingFreq       = 58e6;       % [Hz]
 ...
 ```
+However, due to the large file size, the files Opensky.bin and Urban.dat will not be uploaded to this repository.

 ## Task 1: Process the IF data using a GNSS SDR and generate the initial acquisition results.